Magxm/UnityDoorstop/README.md

 *Run managed code before Unity does!*

-*This is a fork of UnityDoorstop that enables loading native code as well*
+*This is a small fork of UnityDoorstop that enables loading a dynamic libary with native code as well.
+Nothing else changed.*
+*Be aware that the native code is loaded when mono is initialized, just like the managed code.*
+*It loads the library defined by the targetNative config variable*

 # Unity Doorstop